JAlcocerT/JAlcocerT/content/blog/dev-email.md

 ## Conclusions

 All these SMTP setups will help you with your social media, if you are into it.

-If you just wanted a quick way to chat...there are many [Interesting Chats](https://jalcocert.github.io/JAlcocerT/homelab-security/#privacy-apps) to use :)
+If you just wanted a quick way to chat...

+There are many [Interesting Chats](https://jalcocert.github.io/JAlcocerT/homelab-security/#privacy-apps) to use :)

+The good thing was to get **Mailjet + ListMonk working**, so that transactional or marketing emails will just work.

+You are free to also plug n8n, or feed ListMonk from leads from waiting lists or sales pipelines.

 ### Proton Mail